bekk/bekk-christmas/post/opensource/post-apocalyptic-open-source.md

 ---
 ## Svalbard Global Seed Vault

 The [Svalbard Global Seed Vault](https://en.wikipedia.org/wiki/Svalbard_Global_Seed_Vault) is a vault for storing seeds for an extended amount of time, a sort of genebank "cold storage" (pun intended) backup for the world's agricultural history in case seeds gets lost for various reasons (accidents, conflict, equipment failures, global crises etc).

-It's located on the Norwegian archipelago of Svalbard and is funded by Norway and the Crop Trust, which is funded by organisations such as the Bill & Melinda Gates Foundation and other governments.
+It's located on the Norwegian archipelago of Svalbard and is funded by Norway and the Crop Trust.
+The Crop Trust is funded by organisations such as the Bill & Melinda Gates Foundation and other governments.

 From its Wikipedia page: